 and on fulfilling the expectations of the Ministry of Education for all schools.

-There are approximately two hundred students registered in Kindergarten through Grade Seven in multi-age groupings.
+There are approximately 190 students registered in Kindergarten through Grade Seven in multi-age groupings.
 Students take responsibility from an early age, making decisions about how their time is spent on the learning tasks they choose under the teacher's guidance.
 The Montessori approach supports continuous progress, as children work on personal goals and academic challenges.
 Students learn to work independently, in small groups, and as members of a class.
 Since Tyee's beginning in the mid-1980's, parents have made a conscious choice to enroll their children in this program and are highly involved in making the school's program a success.

 Pre-school is run by C.A.M.P.
 (Community Association of Montessori Parents).
 Seats are limited.
 Information of fees and registration is available at 604-874-4622.